paulfitz/daff/README.md

 The library
 -----------

+The `daff` utility is a thin wrapper around a library called (through an accident of history) `coopyhx`.
-For Javascript use - first, include `coopyhx.js` on a webpage:
+To use this library from Javascript, first include `coopyhx.js` on a webpage:
 ```html
 <script src="coopyhx.js"></script>
 ```